-By Pam from TX
+By Pam Garvin from TX

 I use 'Cook Top' cleaning creme for smooth top ranges (made by Elco Industries) although I have a gas stove.
 It was recommended by Maytag, Corning and Sears.
 I get it at Sears stores for about $8. for 20 oz.
 Just use it with a rag (I throw it away after), or for stubborn spots, leave the cream (actually thick liquid) on for awhile and just wipe off with a cloth.